lelylan/device-directive-ng/README.md

 ### What is Lelylan

 [Lelylan](http://lelylan.com) makes it easy for developers to monitor and control all devices in your house providing a simple, open and consistent REST API.
+Lelylan Device Component is an AngularJS directive (aka Web Component) to easily monitor and control your devices in realtime.

 ### What is a Device